anirudhlakkaraju/code2code/README.md

 This website is an interface that enables Users to provide Source Code by selecting their choice of Source and Target Programming Languages, and then translate between the two.

 As of now the website supports translation between two programming languages - `C++` and `Python`.
-The model used for translation is PLBART trained on XXXXXX.
+The model used for translation is PLBART.

 This is how the homepage looks.